 These bitter herbs are here to remind us that being in slavery sucks.
 Stick a fistful of those bad boys in your mouth.
-This year, if you ever even took them out from last year, please continue to stick both fists up your ass instead.
-And don't be getting any of your friends to help you with that, you best do it yourself.
-And imagine that the water you'd use to wash them down (or up, as the case may be) was owned by a multinational corporation which charges you exorbitant fees for it.
-Then imagine that the water also comes from runoff from a factory farm and the hormones have caused you to grow the opposite gender's sexual organs.
-Cup those organs in your hands and stroke them gently.
-No, no, not like that, like, gently.
-Now squeeze.
-Gently.
+This year, if you even bothered taking them out from two years ago, go stick two fistfulls up your ass instead.
+And don't be getting any of your friends to help you with that, you gotta do it yourself.
+And imagine that the water you'd use to wash them down (or up, as the case may be) is owned by a multinational corporation which is charging you exorbitant fees for it.
+Then imagine that the water also comes from runoff from a factory farm and the hormones have caused you to grow the opposite gender's sexual organs, which might be cool if you wanted them, but you can't help feeling a little ambivalent about the whole thing.
+Then imagine that it's also mixed with fracking water, which has made those organs fertile and numb, and your hands shaky.
+Cup those organs in your hands, if you still can.
+Hold on tight.